evolvedbinary/hsg-project-wiki/Setup.md

 ## Get hsg-project

 1. To clone the hsg-project repository which contains all of the files needed for working with history.state.gov, click on the `File` menu and select `Clone Repository`.
 Under GitHub.com, you will see an entry called `HistoryAtState/hsg-project`.
-Select this, and then select `Clone hsg-project`.
+Select this, and then select `Clone`.
 In the `Local Path` field, click on `Choose`, navigate to your `workspace` folder we created in step 1, select `Open`, and finally select `Clone`.

 1. In Finder, navigate to your `workspace` directory, and notice that `hsg-project` is saved here.
 Inside the `hsg-project` folder, double-click on the `hsg-project.xpr` file.
 This will cause oXygen to open and activate the `Project` pane, showing a list of the top level folders in the `hsg-project` folder.
 You can use this to open any file in our project for editing.

 1. In oXygen's menu bar, you will see a button with a green, triangle-shaped icon, the "External Tools" icon, and at its right is a tiny, black, triangle-shaped icon (a "disclosure" icon, which indicates that clicking on it will display drop-down menu).
 Select this disclosure icon to display a drop-down list of common commands for working with hsg-project.
 Under the section `Setup & maintenance`, select `1.
 Clone all repositories & resources`.
 (These commands are also available via the oXygen menu bar: `Tools` > `External Tools`.)
-This triggers a command to clone all of the data repositories for hsg, including `frus` (for the _Foreign Relations_ series), `pocom` (for Principals & Chiefs), etc. These repositories will all be stored in the `repos` subdirectory of the `hsg-project` directory.
+This triggers a command to clone all of the data repositories for HSG, including `frus` (for the _Foreign Relations_ series), `pocom` (for Principals & Chiefs), etc. These repositories will all be stored in the `repos` subdirectory of the `hsg-project` directory.
 On our DIN, `Clone all repositories & resources` procedure should take only a couple of minutes; on slower internet connections, this may take 15 minutes or longer.
 You will know the command completed successfully when you see `BUILD SUCCESSFUL` in the console pane at the bottom of your oXygen window.

 1. In the Project pane, right-click on the `hsg-project` folder and select `Refresh`.
 You should now see a `repos` folder.
 Explore the `repos` directory and notice, for example, `frus` and `pocom`.
-These are all of the files that make up hsg.
+These are all of the files that make up HSG.

 1. Next, continue with the `Setup & maintenance` entries in the External Tools menu, selecting `2.
 Apply Mac settings to hsg-project` and `3.
 Apply hsg-project settings to eXist`.
 (Do not proceed to #4 yet.)